 TV shows I have become engrossed in include The Wire, Fleabag, Breaking Bad, The Sopranos, Game of Thrones, Unorthodox, Six Feet Under – the ones where characters aren’t ‘good’ or ‘bad’, they’re just human.
 There are many Australian dramas I love, two of my favourites being Love My Way and Brides of Christ.
 I particularly love teen movies and coming-of-age stories; there have been some fantastic adaptations of YA novels recently.

-I’m currently working for the ABC as a Development Manager for Scripted TV giving feedback on original TV drama and comedy shows – right from initial ideas, through to scene breakdowns and multiple drafts of the scripts.
+I recently spent four years working for the ABC as a Development Executive for Scripted TV giving feedback on original TV drama and comedy shows – right from initial ideas, through to scene breakdowns and multiple drafts of the scripts.
 I’ve had the pleasure of working with some of the best writers, producers and directors in Australia.
-Some of the shows I’ve worked on in this role include: Stateless, Diary of an Uber Driver, Content, Operation Buffalo, Sarah’s Channel, Les Norton and The Heights.
+Some of the shows I’ve worked on in this role include: Stateless, Fires, Diary of an Uber Driver, House of Gods, Content, Operation Buffalo, Sarah’s Channel, Les Norton and The Heights.
 I’ve also given feedback on Audio Studio podcasts including The Eleventh and Snowball, and been lucky enough to work with a group of writers in Port Moresby to create what we hope will become PNG’s first ever serial drama.